OSGeo/gdal/doc/source/programs/gdalwarp.rst

     dataset. :option:`-te_srs` is a convenience e.g. when knowing the output coordinates in a geodetic long/lat SRS, but still wanting a result in a projected coordinate system.

-.. option:: -tr <xres> <yres>
+.. option:: -tr <xres> <yres> | -tr square

     Set output file resolution (in target georeferenced units).

-    If not specified (or not deduced from -te and -ts), gdalwarp will generate an output raster with xres=yres, and that even when using gdalwarp in scenarios not involving reprojection.
+    If not specified (or not deduced from -te and -ts), gdalwarp will, in the general case, generate an output raster with xres=yres.

+    Starting with GDAL 3.7, if neither :option:`-tr` nor :option:`-ts` are specified, that no reprojection is involved (including taking into account geolocation arrays or RPC), the resolution of the source file(s) will be preserved (in previous version, an output raster with xres=yres was always generated).
+    It is possible to ask square pixels to still be generated, by specifying ``square`` as the value for :option:`-tr`.

 .. option:: -tap